1

 A use-attainability analysis (UAA) is an assessment of the factors affecting the attainment of aquatic life uses or other beneficial uses, which may include physical, chemical, biological, and economic factors.
 A UAA is required to remove or downgrade a classified use.

-• UAA library (will be updated as historical records are located)
+• UAA library (will be updated as historical records are located).

-Temporary modifications are a Colorado-specific regulatory tool that provide dischargers short-term regulatory relief from the underlying water quality standard for a particular parameter (e.g., temperature) to allow time to address uncertainty.
+Temporary modifications are a Colorado-specific regulatory tool that provides dischargers short-term regulatory relief from the underlying water quality standard for a particular parameter (e.g., temperature) to allow time to address uncertainty.
 Temporary modifications can be adopted by the Water Quality Control Commission for an entire waterbody or a portion of a waterbody.
-Temporary modifications can be adopted when the standard for the parameter is not attained in the waterbody, there is demonstrated or predicted non-compliance with the water quality-based effluent limit (WQBEL) for the parameter, and there is significant uncertainty regarding the water quality standard for the parameter necessary to protect the use and/or the extent to which existing quality of the parameter is the result of natural or irreversible human-induced conditions (as described in Regulation No. 31 at 31.7(3)).
+Temporary modifications can be adopted when the standard for the parameter is not attained in the waterbody, there is demonstrated or predicted non-compliance with the water quality-based effluent limit (WQBEL) for the parameter, and there is significant uncertainty regarding the water quality standard for the parameter necessary to protect the use and/or the extent to which existing quality of the parameter is the result of natural or irreversible human-induced conditions (as described in Regulation No. 31(opens in new window) at 31.7(3)).
 The commission determines the length of temporary modifications on a case-by-case basis, with the goal to keep temporary modifications as short as possible.

 A plan to resolve the uncertainty (PTRU) must accompany a temporary modification.
 Additionally, proponents of temporary modifications are required to provide annual progress updates to the division regarding PTRU progress.
 All temporary modifications must be reevaluated by the commission not less than once every three years.
 Other requirements for adopting, extending, and reviewing temporary modifications are included in Regulation No. 31 at 31.7(3).